 Climbing inside, I said hi to my friend who turned and gestured dramatically to the other passenger.
 “This is Lauren”.
 I was clueless.
 “Hello”, I said.
 “I think we should put a seat-belt around my wine.
 Are there any glasses in here?”
 She laughed, deep and throaty, and steadied me as the car pulled away, saying over my shoulder, “You were right; I like him already”, and to me, “call me Betty”.

 We headed south on Old Redwood Highway from Healdsburg, discussing dinner options.
 “She wants to go somewhere where we won’t be recognized”, he said.
-As I mentioned, at the time he wasn’t recognized all that much, but I was happy to play to his vanity since he was obviously trying to impress his mother.
+At the time he wasn’t recognized all that much, but I was happy to play to his vanity since he was obviously trying to impress his mother.

 We decided that a Sonoma institution, the old Mark West Springs Lodge would be a good place to eat.
 The food wasn’t great, but it was a nice quiet restaurant along the creek; just a bump on the road halfway over the Mayacamas Mountains between the Sonoma and Napa Valleys.
 Pouring a few glasses of wine, we settled into an easy conversation.
 I so loved the valley and frequently played tour guide, so there was no shortage of topics.